-To get at these questions, our team develops synthetic biology tools and applies them to the developing brain of mice and rats.
+To achieve these aims, our team develops synthetic biology tools and applies them to the developing brain of mice and rats.
 A big focus is developing new CRISPR tools able to knock in precise genome edits directly in the developing bran, often by in utero electroporation, to track and manipulate neural circuits and their molecules as the brain develops.
 With these approaches, we are investigating the wiring patterns that underlie conditions on the neurodevelopmental spectrum, including, epilepsy, autism, and schizophrenia.

 Let’s get into some specifics: